wyyccc/NER---bert-bilstm-crf/README.md

 ********max_len of sentence changed to 450********

 idea(prompt): Splice types: (type1 [SEP] type2 [SEP] ... typen [SEP]) to the beginning of sentences, label set: "P".

+For this stage, optimization mainly focues on modeling.

 | version | model | train | other | f1 | comment |
 |:--------:|:-----------:|:-----------:|:-----------:|:-----------:|:-------:|